 Related: How Far in Advance Can I Book Award Tickets?

-This keeps things simple if you want to use United miles to fly with United Airlines, but it becomes more complicated when your itinerary includes partner airlines.
 For example, Cathay Pacific, British Airways, and American Airlines open their schedules at 360, 354, and 331 days in advance, respectively.
 So, if you want to use British Airways Avios or Cathay Pacific Asia Miles to book one of American's flights, you'll have to wait until that flight goes on sale, 331 days before departure.
+American Airlines flights will not be available for sale before then, even for Cathay Pacific, whose booking calendar may already be open.

-While this scenario is easy enough to understand, it's important to think about which airline or program might be the limiting factor before you start your search.
+While this scenario is easy enough to understand, it's important to consider which airline or program might be the limiting factor before you start your search.
 Consider, for example, a trip from London to Kansas City.
 If you plan to use British Airways Avios, and the transatlantic flight is operated by British Airways, you can book the first flight 355 days in advance.
 But, to get from the North American hub to Kansas City, you'll have to fly American.
-If you search for an award ticket all the way to Kansas City, you're likely to get a big fat zero in the search results.
+If you search for an award ticket all the way to Kansas City, you're likely to get a big fat error in the search results.

 While you're lamenting your lack of options, points-and-miles savvy travelers will be busy confirming a business-class award to Dallas or New York, adding the flight on American when the schedule opens.
+You may also want to consider doing this since the business class award space to Dallas or New York will dissipate sooner.
+However, keep in mind that airlines outside the United States may charge you extra fees to change or cancel your routing, even if you are flying U.S.-based carriers.

 This is one of the core reasons it's important to diversify your points or concentrate on earning rewards with flexible points programs.
+Not only do different points programs have different costs for flights and different strengths, the length of time that their booking calendars are open varies as well.

 Before You Start Your Search